Vietnam.vn - Nền tảng quảng bá Việt Nam

 "Economic activity is stronger than we thought.
 I think everyone saw that," Powell told reporters at a press conference after this week's policy meeting.
 Reflecting that optimism, Fed officials increased their forecast for US GDP this year and lowered their estimate for the unemployment rate.
 They also decided to keep their benchmark interest rate unchanged.

 However, Powell also said that there is no guarantee that the US will have a "soft landing", and that inflation will only decrease to a sustainable level if the labor market continues to "cool".
-A soft landing is a situation where inflation is contained but does not cause a recession.
+A soft landing is a situation where inflation is controlled but does not cause a recession.

 Ha Thu (according to CNN)